13 Spiral Ham Brands, Ranked Worst To Best

 Multiple customer reviews said that this ham was so bad that it was thrown away rather than eaten.
 A couple of customers mentioned that the ham they bought seemed spoiled too.
 These types of reviews are by far in the minority; however — at the time of writing, 255 of the product's 361 reviews are five stars.
 Lots of people remark on how well this ham is sliced, and consumers love how good it is for the price.
 If value is your main concern when shopping for ham, it's hard to beat Member's Mark.

-Costco shoppers will be happy to know that the warehouse store's private-label brand makes a decent, value-friendly ham.
+Costco shoppers will be happy to know that the warehouse store's private-label brand makes several decent, value-friendly ham.
 The consensus on Reddit is that Kirkland spiral ham is tasty, though perhaps not as delicious as the more expensive name-brand options like Honey Baked.
-Of course, Costco ham is a pretty good deal (it sells for a little over $4 a pound in our area).
-It should be noted, however, that cost is the same as (or even a little more than) what name brands like Smithfield and Cook's cost in regular grocery stores, so price-wise, it's not the slam-dunk you might expect from the discount retailer.
+Of course, Costco ham is a pretty good deal (it sells for as low as $2.50 per pound to over $4 a pound in our area, depending on which ham you choose).
+It should be noted, however, that $4 a pound is the same as (or even a little more than) what name brands like Smithfield and Cook's cost in regular grocery stores, so price-wise, it's not the slam-dunk you might expect from the discount retailer.

 Advertisement